jdeluyck/kcoreorg-website/_posts/2025/2025-03-15-taking-back-control-webpresence-part1.md

 # Musings after transferring a few sites...

-* My initial attempts on doing all this with `podman-compose` weren't a great success - the documentation isn't 100% clear, I ran into more than one problem regarding variable interpolation (some would be interpolated, others not).
+* My initial attempts on doing all this with `podman-compose` weren't successful.
+The documentation isn't clear, I ran into more than one problem regarding variable interpolation (some would be interpolated, others not), and other things which are somewhat supported but not really.
 In the end I gave up, and switched everything over to using quadlets.
 This worked without issues.

 * Even though the quadlet setup works, it is non-trivial to setup.
 I created a few scripts to help with this, but... not great.

 * The architecture I created above works, but it feels overly complex, and hard to maintain.
 There are a lot of pieces to juggle and keep up to date: 5 containers per hosting, 2 on the edge layer, and if I wanted to host additional (already containerised) workloads it'd mean having yet another set of containers to work with.

 To say the least, I am not sold on maintaining this... and will investigate another route.
-For the interested parties, I've added my setup on [GitHub](https://github.com/jdeluyck/container_hosting_quadlets)
+For the interested parties, I've uploaded my template for Mariadb to [GitHub](https://github.com/jdeluyck/container_hosting_quadlets).